mohit-kumar-singh55/mohit-kumar-singh55/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web & App Developer and I am interested in developing new things which excite me a lot.
+I'm a passionate Full Stack Developer and I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [mks.io](http://mksio.vercel.app)